pymupdf/PyMuPDF/docs/document.rst

       If *xref* represents an image or form xobject, set or remove the cross reference number *ocxref* of an optional contents object.

       :arg int xref: the :data:`xref` of an image or form xobject [#f5]_.
-Valid such cross reference numbers are returned by :meth:`Document.getPageImageList`, resp. :meth:`Document.getPageXObjectList`.
+Valid such cross reference numbers are returned by :meth:`Document.get_page_images`, resp. :meth:`Document.get_page_xobjects`.
 For invalid numbers, an exception is raised.
       :arg int ocxref: the :data:`xref` number of an :data:`OCG` / :data:`OCMD`.
 If not zero, an invalid reference raises an exception.
 If zero, any OC reference is removed.